Performative Activism Sparks Backlash Of New CBS Series ‘The Activist’

-The word “activism brings to mind movements that bring about social and political change for the masses.
-It’s protesting, it’s organizing, and for many Black activists and activists of color worldwide, it can be treacherous and deadly work.
+The word "activism" brings to mind movements that bring about social and political change for the masses.
+It’s protesting, it’s organising, and for many Black activists and activists of colour worldwide, it can be treacherous and deadly work.
 Competition shows, on the other hand, often incite drama, sensationalism, and over-the-top theatrics.
 Now, whether we want it or not, the two are about to merge.

 Advertisement